5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Haswell-Broadwell_Ventura.md

   - `-radvesa` – put a `#` in front to disable it: `#-radvesa`
   - `nv_disable=1` – put a `#` in front to disable it: `#nv_disable=1`

+> [!NOTE]
-> **Note**: Prior to installing macOS updates you probably have to re-enable boot-args for AMD and NVIDIA GPUs again to put
+> Prior to installing macOS updates you probably have to re-enable boot-args for AMD and NVIDIA GPUs again to put the card in VESA mode.

 ### Revert SMBIOS (after upgrading from macOS Catalina or older only)
 Once macOS Ventura is up and running, the VMM Board-ID spoof will work, so you can now revert to one of the "native" SMBIOSes mentioned in the "When Upgrading from macOS Big Sur 11.3+" section that suits for your Haswell/Broadwell CPU for optimal CPU/GPU Power Management.
 To further adjust/optimize CPU Power Management, generate a new `CPUFriendDataProvider.kext` with [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) or [One-Key-CPUFriend](https://github.com/stevezhengshiqi/one-key-cpufriend) and add it to your config and EFI.